Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 14. Make a lap tray

-You can use things that you’re likely to have lying around the house to make a DIY lap tray of your own.
-All you need is an old pillow, a pillowcase or piece of fabric, a large rectangular photo frame, and an image that you like to go in it.
+You can use things you’re likely to have lying around the house to make a DIY lap tray of your own.
+All you need is an old pillow, a pillowcase or piece of fabric, a large rectangular photo frame, and an image you’d like to put in it.
+The video below will show you what to do next.

 15. Turn your perfume or aftershave bottles into unique ornaments

-Perfume and aftershave are expensive and the bottles are often quite interesting or pretty.
+Perfume and aftershave are expensive, and the bottles are often quite interesting or pretty.
 So, it can be a shame to get rid of them when the contents run out.

 If you find yourself hanging onto your perfume or aftershave bottles for this reason and would like to find a proper use for them, why not turn them into ornaments?